-- Display of non-listed / list / customer-specific prices
+- Display of no / list / customer-specific prices

 - Shopping cart displays

-- Transmission of placed orders via EDI or email
+- the transmission of orders placed via EDI or e-mail

-- Setting of delivery days per purchaser and location
+- the deposit of delivery days per orderer and location

-- Setting of minimum order values per purchaser and location
+- the deposit of minimum order values per orderer and location

-- Option to display or hide item prices
+- the possibility to display or hide item prices

 - Invitation management of and communication to purchasers